Vasectomy

 A vasectomy is chosen by men who are certain they do not want any more children.
 It is a permanent solution and should only be considered if there is no desire for future reversal, as reversing a vasectomy is not always successful.

-This procedure may also be chosen for couples who prefer to avoid female contraceptive methods, for example if a partner cannot use hormonal contraception for medical reasons.
+This procedure may also be chosen for couples who prefer to avoid female contraceptive methods or if a partner cannot use hormonal contraception for medical reasons.
 It is important to note that vasectomy does not protect against sexually transmitted infections (STIs), so barrier methods, such as condoms, may still be required.

 Preparing for a vasectomy

 Before undergoing a vasectomy, a consultation with a doctor is necessary to ensure the procedure is suitable.
-During this appointment, the doctor will explain how a vasectomy works, its risks, and the permanence of the decision.
+During this appointment, the doctor will discuss the procedure, its risks, and the permanence of the decision.
 It is important to consider the long-term implications of the surgery, as reversing a vasectomy is difficult and may not restore fertility.

 A vasectomy is typically performed under local anaesthesia, meaning the patient is awake but the area being operated on is numb.
 The procedure is quick, usually lasting around 15 to 30 minutes.

-During a vasectomy, the doctor makes a small incision in the scrotum to access the vas deferens.
+During the procedure, the doctor makes a small incision in the scrotum to access the vas deferens.
 The tubes are then cut and sealed to prevent sperm from entering the semen.
-The incision is then closed with dissolvable stitches and a dressing is applied to the scrotum to protect the area.
+The incision is then closed with dissolvable stitches.
+A dressing will be applied to the scrotum to protect the area.

 What are the potential risks and complications?

-- Formation of a small lump (sperm granuloma): Very rarely a lump can form due to leaking sperm, requiring a further procedure to remedy the issue.
+- Formation of a small lump (sperm granuloma) due to leaking sperm

 In extremely rare cases, the tubes may reconnect, leading to the possibility of pregnancy.
 This occurs in less than 1 in 2,000 cases.
 The doctor will discuss these risks before the procedure and provide aftercare instructions.